 A conditional offer of employment is a job offer contingent on you first meeting certain conditions or requirements before starting the job.
 The conditions often include successfully passing certain aptitude tests, background checks, drug screenings, or a physical exam.

 Conditional job offers may also have time limits for meeting the qualifications.

-If an employer makes a conditional job offer, it cannot be dependant on an illegal discriminatory basis.
-An employer cannot condition a job for a reason that discriminates against the employee based on his or her protected status.
+If an employer makes a contingent offer, it cannot be dependent on an illegal discriminatory basis.
+An employer cannot condition a job for a reason that discriminates against you based on your protected status.

-Below, our California employment law attorneys discuss the following frequently asked questions about conditional offers of employment in California:
+Below, our California labor and employment law attorneys discuss the following frequently asked questions about conditional offers of employment in California:

 - 1. What is a conditional offer of employment?

 - 2. Can an employer withdraw a conditional offer of employment?